The Pupil Premium was introduced in April 2011, and paid by means of a specific grant based on school census figures for pupils.

 - We will seek to further develop strategies and interventions which can improve the progress and attainment of these pupils ;

-- In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+- This financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years.
+For Bitterley school this will be approx: £8000

 - Through wise use of this additional funding we are fully committed to ensuring that the individual needs of each entitled child are met.
 As a result of the additional funding, these children will make better progress and achieve higher standards that would have been likely without it.